ArchiveBox/ArchiveBox/README.md

 # to browse your index statically without running the archivebox server, run:
 archivebox list --html --with-headers > index.html
 archivebox list --json --with-headers > index.json
+# if running these commands with docker-compose, add -T:
+# docker-compose run -T archivebox list ...

 # then open the static index in a browser
 open index.html